 5. Herod Antipas: Son of Herod the Great, Ruler of Galilee – 4 BC to 39 AD.
 He kills John the Baptist

 6. Anna, the High Priest – 6 AD to 15 AD, removed by Romans authorities, but was still considered by Jews

 7. Caiaphas, the High Priest – 18 AD to 36 AD.

 Where did John the baptist began his ministry?
-John’s baptism ministry began in Bethabara beyond Jordan (not the Bethabara of the north) John 1:28, in the wilderness of Judea (Mat 3:1), which is 20 miles from Jerusalem, from whence Jews sent priests and Levites to find the identity of John.
+John’s baptism ministry began in the wilderness of Judea (Mat 3:1, Mark 1:4) scripturally.
+This is near Dead sea and commonly known as Bethany or Bethabara beyond Jordan or just beyond Jordan.
+Later he would baptize in Galilee at Salim.
+He begin by preaching in wilderness and baptizing in Jordan river.
+Bethabara beyond Jordan is 20 miles from Jerusalem, from whence Jews sent priests and Levites to find the identity of John.